 A clean, vegan, and cruelty-free makeup brand designed for sensitive skin, following the National Eczema Association’s guidelines.

-A brand developed with plastic surgeons and dermatologists, focusing on skin-friendly formulations.
+IT Cosmetics has been developed with plastic surgeons and dermatologists, focusing on skin-friendly formulations.

 As a hypoallergenic, skin-friendly brand, Almay offers a variety of makeup options that are gentle on the complexion.